gramener/gramex/gramex/apps/guide/cache/README.md

 ## Cache static files

 You can cache static files with both server and client side caching.
-For example, to cache the `bower_components` directory, use this configuration:
+For example, to cache the `bower_components` and `assets` directories, use this configuration:

     :::yaml
-    bower_components:
+    static_files:
-      pattern: /$YAMLURL/bower_components/(.*)      # Map everything under bower_components
+      pattern: /$YAMLURL/(bower_components/.*|assets/.*)    # Map all static files
-      handler: FileHandler                          # via a FileHandler
+      handler: FileHandler
       kwargs:
-        path: $YAMLPATH/bower_components/           # to the bower_components/ directory
+        path: $YAMLPATH/                            # from under this directory
         headers:
           Cache-Control: public, max-age=315360000  # Cache for 10 years on the browser
       cache: true                                   # Also cache on the server